grab/engineering-blog/_posts/2023-09-22-scalable-lookalike-audiences.md

 </div>

 *   We utilise hash functions to obtain the hash64 value of the paxID, which is then segmented into four 16-bit values.
 Each 16-bit value corresponds to a 16-dimensional embedding block, and the compressed embedding is the concatenation of these four 16-dimensional embeddings.
-*   For each paxID, we have both the original user embedding and the compressed user embedding.
+*   For each `paxID`, we have both the original user embedding and the compressed user embedding.
 The compressed user embeddings are learned by minimising the Mean Square Error loss.
 *   We can balance the storage cost and the accuracy by altering the number of hash functions used.

 ### Impact